Cultural Anthropology

 Physical Anthropology

-Dr. Nicola Carrara, University of Studies of Padova, Museum of Anthropology – Physical Anthropology [bio] [email] [web site]
+Dr. Nicola Carrara, University of Studies of Padova, Museum of Anthropology – Physical Anthropology [

 Biologist.
 He’s been dealing with Physical Anthropology since 1998, cooperating with Professor Andrea Drusini of Padova University.
 He has worked as a consultant in many archaeological excavations, especially in the region of Triveneto.
 He cooperates to the Proyecto Nasca of the Italian Centre for Archaeological Pre-Columbian Studies and Research on Nasca site, Peru.
 In 1999 he took part in the Cyprus Project, an American programme of forensic anthropology on the occasion of the 25th year of the Turkish invasion of Cyprus.